-Often, it’s more of a threat than an actual statement of fact.
-But it begs the question: when it comes to legal matters in construction, how do you know when a lawyer is actually required?
-The answer to that pivotal question?
-It depends.
-Please read on as we go over some real-world scenarios where hiring a construction lawyer might be advisable — and when an attorney may not be necessary.
+When it comes to disagreements, disputes, contracts, and other legal matters in construction, how do you know when a lawyer is actually required?
+The answer to that pivotal question: It depends.
+In this article, we’ll review some real-world scenarios where hiring a construction lawyer might be advisable — and when an attorney may not be necessary.

-Construction law lawyers assist a wide variety of clients.
-They represent large companies, individual workers, property owners, sureties – anyone who touches the process of construction may need a construction attorney at some time or another.
+Construction law lawyers assist a wide variety of clients — anyone who touches the process of construction may need a construction attorney at some time or another.
+They represent large companies, individual workers, property owners, and sureties.
 There are a ton of different reasons these lawyers might be needed, but workmanship issues and payment disputes are two of the most common areas of construction law.

 Unfortunately, that’s a hard question to answer.
 Whether or not a construction attorney is needed will vary greatly depending on the specific factual circumstances.
 Still, there are general principles that apply.

 Let’s take a look at some common scenarios.

 This one isn’t quite cut and dry, but the answer is almost always yes.

-Everyone has the right to represent themselves in court.
-That’s a basic tenement of law in the United States.
+Everyone has the right to represent themselves in court: That’s a foundation of law in the United States.
 However, most construction businesses aren’t sole proprietorships.
-Meaning, most of the construction companies providing construction work won’t be doing it as simply themselves, the individual, in the eyes of the law.
+This means that most of the construction companies providing construction work won’t be doing it as simply themselves, the individual, in the eyes of the law.